AnnoyedDev/GLHS-Dynamic-Grain/README.md

 GLHS Shader for Dynamic Grain

-This is a dynamic and colored grain, the color is based from the video where the grain will be added.
+This is a dynamic and subtle colored grain, the color is based from the video where the grain will be added.

 This is primarly made for MPV.